BigQuery Lens

 -

-Update your service account to grant the permissions required by BigQuery Lens and optionally BigQuery Lens Advanced.
+Update your service account to grant the permissions required by BigQuery Lens, BigQuery Lens Editions, and BigQuery Lens Insights.

-NoteIn the current implementation, BigQuery Lens works with only one service account.
+NoteIn the current implementation, BigQuery Lens works with a single service account.
 If you grant permissions to multiple service accounts, BigQuery Lens works only for the first one.

 Once set up, the BigQuery Lens will backfill historical data for the last 30 days and start gathering information about your Google Cloud BigQuery usage patterns.
 It can take up to 24 hours to fully populate the BigQuery Lens dashboard with statistics and recommendations.